 If the Defendant is the Claimant’s employer, details of the Claimant’s usual earnings should be requested to enable the Claimant to calculate any financial loss.

 Request for contribution towards the cost of obtaining a police report

 Where a police report was prepared, the Claimant should obtain an undertaking from the Defendant to meet half the fee.

 Date for acknowledging the letter of claim

-The Claimant should indicate when it expects the Defendant or his insurers to acknowledge receipt of the letter of claim.
-Normally this will be within 21 days of the date of the letter of claim.
+The Claimant should indicate when it expects the Defendant (or the insurer) to acknowledge receipt of the letter of claim.
+Normally, this will be within 21 days of the date of the letter of claim.